miqbaltariq/SECP1513202420251/03/TylerChok/readme.md

 #### 🧠 Reflection
 ><b>In this third assignment, my groupmates and I attended an industrial talk which allowed us to gain insights from the speakers invited.
 >
-> <b>This assignment had gave me more information on what the industry actually needs in terms of skills other than good grades.
+> <b>This assignment had given me more information on what the industry actually needs in terms of skills other than good grades.
 For example, how we need to hone our skills in technical skills such as programming, as well as non-technical skills such as our "people skills", interacting, collaborating and working together harmoniously.
 >
 > <b> This talk allowed me to understand what skills I have to place emphasis on and what other skills I may require outside the scope of IT to prepare myself to start my internship and eventually, my career.
 >